How to build a simple website to help your cleaning business grow

 Once your website has been launched, it is important to make sure it is well protected, both structurally and legally.

-In the event that a cyberattack occurs and your customer data is compromised, cyber liability insurance can provide additional coverage for expenses such as customer notification, credit monitoring, legal fees, and fines.
+In the event that a cyberattack occurs and your customer data is compromised, cyber insurance can provide additional coverage for expenses such as customer notification, credit monitoring, legal fees, and fines.

 If a competitor sues your company for stealing their image or branding, general liability insurance can help cover legal expenses for accusations of copyright infringement and other advertising injuries.